jarrodmillman/rcsds/lectures/day16.rst

 - Slides via `pandoc`
 - IPython notebooks are fine to use as you set things up, but I won't look at them
 - Code submissions via pull requests
-- Pull requests should have at least three participants
+- Pull requests should have at least three participants, coverage shouldn't decrease, and tests should pass before it is merged
-- If you have questions, there should be a pull request and use `@jarrodmillman`, `@matthew-brett`, and/or `@rossbar`
+- If you have questions about your projects, there should be a pull request with code or text and use `@jarrodmillman`, `@matthew-brett`, and/or `@rossbar`
-- Most of your code should be written as a collection of functions with tests, then use script calling these functions to perform your analysis
+- Most of your code should be written as a collection of functions with tests, then use scripts calling these functions to perform your analysis

 New files